 Thirty minutes should suffice.
 You can either stay after the pre-course interview or get to straight to work on establishing your student’s weaknesses!

 Once established, decide where the tutorials will take place: at home or in the library, for example.
-Parents Can Help Plan the Tutorials with Tutors

 Parents tend to know their child’s strengths and weaknesses fairly well.
 They usually call the tutor or ask for academic tutoring services because they can see their child is having difficulties in one subject or another.
 The child asked for home tuition and help with their homework, they struggled to understand explanations, usually gets bad marks, finds their school work difficult, and have started to fall behind.

 Working hand in hand with the student’s parents can make them advance more quickly!